On Markowitz's pseudodistance for conformal manifolds: Preliminaries

 \subsubsection{Photons and lightcones}

-Lightlike geodesics of the Einstein universe are called \emph{photons}.
-In the projective model, a photon is exactly the projectivization $\P(\Pi)$ of a totally degenerate two plane $\Pi\subset\R^{p+1,q+1}$.
+The image of a maximal lightlike geodesic curve in the Einstein universe is called a \emph{photon}.
+In the projective model, a photon is exactly the projectivization $\P(\Pi)$ of a totally degenerate two-plane $\Pi\subset\R^{p+1,q+1}$.
 Equivalently, photons are the only projective lines of $\P(\R^{p+1,q+1})$ that are entirely contained in $\Ein^{p,q}$.
-A photon is therefore diffeomorphic to a circle and caries naturally a projective structure induced from that of projective space.
+A photon is therefore diffeomorphic to a circle, and carries naturally a projective structure induced from that of real projective space.

-Given a point $x\in \Ein^{p,q}$, the \emph{lightcone} of $x$, denoted $C(x)$, is the geometric union of all photons containing $x$.
+Given a point $x\in \Ein^{p,q}$, the \emph{lightcone} of $x$, denoted $C(x)$, is the union of all photons containing $x$.
 It is precisely the intersection of the projective hyperplane $x^\perp$ with $\Ein^{p,q}$.
-It is a closed singular hypersurface of $\Ein^{p,q}$ that is smooth outside $x$.
-The lightcone of a point gives the following analogue of the stereographic projection from the punctured sphere to the Euclidean space.
+It is a closed singular hypersurface of $\Ein^{p,q}$, that is smooth outside $x$.
+The lightcone of a point gives the following analog of the stereographic projection from the punctured sphere to the Euclidean space.

 \begin{prop}[Stereographic projection] Let $x\in \Ein^{p,q}$.
 Then the complement of $C(x)$ in $\Ein^{p,q}$ is conformally diffeomorphic to $\R^{p,q}$. \end{prop}